gut-leben-in-deutschland/bericht/content/static/landing-page/index.en.md

   - Our country
 ---

 With its “Wellbeing in Germany – what matters to us” initiative, the federal government is turning its attention to the issue of wellbeing.
 It is designed to provide a benchmark for effective policymaking.
 But how do people define “wellbeing”?
 The government initiated a national dialogue to find the answer to this question.
 It revealed that people have a very broad and diverse view of what constitutes wellbeing.
 Based on this dialogue and the findings of other national and international research projects and discussions, the federal government selected **12 dimensions and 46 indicators** in order to describe and measure the current status and trends in wellbeing in Germany.
-The indicators will be updated on a regular basis and are tagged accordingly ‎(last update: June 2017).
+The indicators will be updated on a regular basis and are tagged accordingly ‎(last update: January 2018).

 Family, health, education, work and income are dimensions of wellbeing that have a direct impact on **“our life”**.